Report an accessibility problem

 Academic programs / Undergraduate degrees / Organizational Leadership

-Whether you intend to be a military leader or prepare for your transition to civilian life, make the most of your associate degree coursework in this partnership program with the U.S. Naval Community College.
+Whether you intend to be a military leader or are preparing for your transition to civilian life, make the most of your associate degree coursework in this partnership program with the U.S. Naval Community College.

 Program description

-This AA program is designed to provide leadership training to active duty Navy, Marine Corps and Coast Guard enlisted personnel.
+The Associate of Arts program in organization leadership provides leadership training to active duty Navy, Marine Corps and Coast Guard enlisted personnel.
 This program uses transdisciplinary methods to prepare students to build a leadership foundation.
-Students learn skills applicable to any work environment, regardless of assigned role, in organizations across all sectors: private, nonprofit, government and military.
+Students gain skills that are applicable to any work environment, regardless of assigned role, in a variety of organizations and sectors: private, nonprofit, government and military.
 Students develop the skills leaders need to solve problems, communicate effectively, assess programs, manage resources and evaluate emerging technologies.

-Students who complete the program can continue in an established transfer path to the BA program in organizational leadership and other ASU degree programs.
-The flexible Associate of Arts degree allows students to complete general education coursework and concentrated coursework in a second disciplinary field to prepare for leadership in a specific industry or sector.
+Students who complete the program can continue in an established transfer path to the Bachelor of Arts program in organizational leadership and other ASU degree programs.
+The flexible AA program allows students to complete general education coursework and concentrated coursework in a second disciplinary field to prepare for leadership in a specific industry or sector.

 At a glance